 (h) An explanation of any proposed exemptions from otherwise applicable requirements.

 (i) A copy of any existing permit attached as part of the permit application.
-Owners or operators may request that the Department make a determination that an existing permit term or condition is no longer applicable by supplying adequate information to support such a request.
-The existing permit term or condition will remain in effect unless or until the Department determines that the term or condition is no longer applicable by permit modification.
+Owners or operators may request that DEQ make a determination that an existing permit term or condition is no longer applicable by supplying adequate information to support such a request.
+The existing permit term or condition will remain in effect unless or until DEQ determines that the term or condition is no longer applicable by permit modification.

-(j) Additional information as determined to be necessary by the Department to define permit terms and conditions implementing off-permit changes for permit renewals;
+(j) Additional information as determined to be necessary by DEQ to define permit terms and conditions implementing off-permit changes for permit renewals;

-(k) Additional information as determined to be necessary by the Department to define permit terms and conditions implementing section 502(b)(10) changes for permit renewals;
+(k) Additional information as determined to be necessary by DEQ to define permit terms and conditions implementing section 502(b)(10) changes for permit renewals;

-(l) Additional information as determined to be necessary by the Department to define permit terms and conditions implementing emissions trading under the PSEL including but not limited to proposed replicable procedures and permit terms that ensure the emissions trades are quantifiable and enforceable if the applicant requests such trading;
+(l) Additional information as determined to be necessary by DEQ to define permit terms and conditions implementing emissions trading under the PSEL including but not limited to proposed replicable procedures and permit terms that ensure the emissions trades are quantifiable and enforceable if the applicant requests such trading;

-(m) Additional information as determined to be necessary by the Department to define permit terms and conditions implementing emissions trading, to the extent that the applicable requirements provide for trading without a case-by-case approval of each emissions trade if the applicant requests such trading;
+(m) Additional information as determined to be necessary by DEQ to define permit terms and conditions implementing emissions trading, to the extent that the applicable requirements provide for trading without a case-by-case approval of each emissions trade if the applicant requests such trading;

 (n) A compliance plan that contains all the following: